LeeTech/fluidsynth-midi-service-j/README.md

 - go to `fluidsynthjna` directory and run `make prepare-fluidsynth` and `make`.
   - At `make prepare-fluidsynth` step, it may ask you to enter your admin password.
 It is what `cerbero` build system (explained later) does.
+    - You may need additional JAVA_HOME environment settings (usually `JAVA_HOME=/usr` is fine on Linux if Java is installed).
 - then run `./gradlew assembleRelease` (etc.) to build Java (Kotlin) app.

 You will need make, wget, and Maven (mvn) installed too.